nlantz/FB-Ospritz/preferences.md

         - Punctuation Characters: Any characters in this field will trigger a punctuation delay
         - Punctuation Delay Multiplier: Words with punctuation will have an additional delay of this * WPM.
     - Paragraph Delay: This delay is not based on the word, but is an additive delay for the paragraph itself.
-So if the last word in a paragraph is 13 characters, and it is delayed 3*wpm because of it's length, and the paragraph triggers a 2*wpm delay, the word will be displayed for 5*wpm, not 6*wpm.
+So if the last word in a paragraph is 13 characters, and it is delayed 3*wpm because of it's length, and is delayed 2*wpm because of punctuation, and the paragraph triggers a 2*wpm delay, the word will be displayed for 7*wpm.
         - Paragraph Delay Multiplier: The last word in the paragraph will have an additional delay of this * WPM.